Online Adversarial Stabilization of Unknown Networked Systems: Extensions to Non-Convex Parameter Set Setting

 This section derives a global Lipshitz bound for $\cl{H}_2$-optimal SLS solutions over a compact set of controllable systems $\cl{S}$.
 As a starting point we consider the previous theorem \thmref{thm:mainsensitivity}.
-Our main proof strategy is to derive global bounds on the constants $\Gamma_A$ and $\Gamma_B$.
-We proceed with a collection lemmas bounding individual terms in the equations \eqref{eq:Gamma12}, \eqref{eq:GammaAB}.
+Our main proof strategy is to derive global bounds on the constants $\Gamma_A$ and $\Gamma_B$ instead of for a fixed pair of systems.
+We proceed with a collection lemmas bounding individual terms in the equations \eqref{eq:Gamma12} and \eqref{eq:GammaAB} for $\cl{S}$.